 There are many medications available to help manage anxiety.
-When needed these are a great option, however, my opinion is to try treating the anxiety as a whole first before introducing a medication.
+When needed these are great options, however, my opinion is to try treating the anxiety as a whole first before introducing a medication.
 Remember this is a case-by-case thing, every person’s chemistry, and circumstances are different.
-So option A might work for you but option B which includes a medication might work best for me.
-And there is shame in needing a medication, let me say it again NO SHAME.
+So option A might work for you but option B which includes medication might work best for me.
+And there is shame in needing medication, let me say it again NO SHAME.

 Body Chemistry: Nutrition

 Nutrition and diet have a major role in helping to manage anxiety.
 We all have something called the gut-brain axis, meaning your gut and your brain are connected through chemicals called neurotransmitters.
 Neurotransmitters produced in the brain control feelings and emotions.
 Studies are showing that your brain can affect gut health and your gut may even affect your brain health.
 Major areas nutrition areas to focus on to reduce anxiety include:

 Balancing Blood Sugar: Poor blood sugar control could lead to an increase in anxiety.
 Some people might feel more anxious as their blood sugar drops in response to insulin.
 Having a breakfast full of carbohydrate-rich foods can quickly increase your blood sugar.
 A rapid increase in blood sugar releases insulin to help regulate the blood sugar.
 This surge of insulin can swing you into a low blood sugar state creating irritability and anxiety.
 It becomes a cycle of your body being in a high blood sugar state, dropping back to low.